mjhorvath/Homeworld-Classic-Enhanced-for-HWRM/DataHWCE/HWR_HWClassicEnhanced_Readme.txt

 CHANGE LOG

-2.3.2 --- 2020/10/03
+2.4.0 --- 2020/10/09
-• Created many scripts and a spreadsheet for a planned "modular ships" version of the mod.
-I think I will be abandoning these efforts soon, however.
+• Created many scripts and a spreadsheet for a planned "modular ships" version of this mod.
+These files exist in the GitHub repository only as of now.
+This code will form the basis of version 3.0.0 of the mod once completed.
-• This involves the GitHub repo, only.
+• Moved some miscellaneous as-of-yet non-functional "Defined Roles"-related AI scripts to the "source" folder.
+• Disabled "Defined Roles" mode and re-enabled "Special Fleets" mode.
+The AI has no idea how to deal with the former, but is able to deal with the latter perfectly fine.
+Updated docs to reflect this.
+• "Special Fleets" mode now spawns the correct research ships for the Kushan and Taiidan races.
+These ships are now instantly spawned in formation with the mothership instead of made to exit out of the shiphold.
+• Removed hyperspace-less shipyards as there was no point to having them.
+Fixed ship names to reflect this.

 2.3.1 --- 2020/07/15
-• Moved data files into a subfolder of the game's Git directory.
-• This involves the GitHub repo, only.
+• Moved data files into a subfolder of the game's GitHub directory.
+This means these files will longer be packaged in the BIG file along with the rest of the mod via Steam, and will exist only in the GitHub repository.

 2.3.0 --- 2016/08/15
-• Switched to a new and better PRNG.
+• Switched to a newer and better PRNG.
 • Fixed a bug in "writestats.lua".
-• Discovered that I had to imnplement GearBox's "cpuplayers" rules in order for the AI to build anything.
+• Discovered that I had to implement GearBox's "cpuplayers" rules in order for the AI to build anything.
 Did this, and implemented the "norushtime" scripts in the process.